cv_forest_wa_2022.jpg

 Biologic

-Advancing the Field of Biomass Carbon Removal
+Advancing the Field of Biomass Carbon Removal and Storage

-Biological processes like photosynthesis efficiently remove carbon from the atmosphere, but it is difficult to ensure rigorous quantification and durability for many natural carbon capture and storage methods.
-Our Biologic Program aims to build trust and quality in biomass removal by conducting foundational science, forming cross-stakeholder networks, and developing solutions to industry-wide bottlenecks.
+As a nascent field, it is difficult to ensure rigorous quantification and durability for many biomass storage approaches.
+Our Biologic Program aims to build trust and quality in BiCRS by conducting foundational science and economic analyses, forming cross-stakeholder networks, involving local community and stakeholder voices, and developing solutions to industry-wide bottlenecks, including tools that empower decision-makers to make scientifically and economically informed decisions.

 How we're scaling Biologic solutions: